thedevslot/WhatATheme/_posts/2021-12-04-Into-to-CHEF.md

 ### 1. Chef Workstation
 We generally write our code here.
 Chef workstation are the computer servers  or personal computers, where all configuration code is created, tested or changed.<br/>
 Workstation communicate with the chef-server using knife <br/>

-#### Knife
-knife is a command-line tool that provides an interface between a local chef-repo and the Chef Infra Server. knife helps users to manage:
+>knife is a command-line tool that provides an interface between a local chef-repo and the Chef Infra Server. knife helps users to manage:
-* Nodes
+- Nodes
-* Cookbooks and recipes
+- Cookbooks and recipes
-* Roles, Environments, and Data Bags
+- Roles, Environments, and Data Bags
-* Resources within various cloud environments
+- Resources within various cloud environments
-* The installation of Chef Infra Client onto nodes
+- The installation of Chef Infra Client onto nodes
-* Searching of indexed data on the Chef Infra Server
+- Searching of indexed data on the Chef Infra Server

 ### 2. Chef Server
 we store our code here and all cookbooks are stored here.
 Server may be hosted locally or remotely.
 ### 3. Chef Node